 Parking places can be difficult to find.
 There is limited street parking, though in the last few years more and more underground garages and multi-storey car parks have opened in office buildings, shopping malls and the like.
 Budapest is divided into parking zones, with different fees applicable in each.
-Parking tickets must be purchased Monday through Friday 8am to 6pm.
+Parking tickets must be purchased Monday through Friday, but please be aware that the times and dates vary by location: 8:00-22:00, 8:30-22:00, 8:00-20:00.

 You may park free of charge on Saturdays, Sundays and on national holidays.
 Sometimes when a public holiday falls on a Thursday, the Friday is also given as a holiday but then that day is clawed back by making a nearby Saturday a working day.
 Be aware of such days as parking is not free of charge when a Saturday is deemed a working day.
+Download an app on your mobile phone: Budapest Go App, Simple App.